balmjs/balmjs.github.io/docs/v2/guide/installation.md

 > **Verify that you are running at least node `10.13.x` and npm `5.2.x`** by running `node -v` and `npm -v` in a terminal/console window.
 Older versions maybe produce errors, but newer versions are fine.

-BalmJS workflow using [gulp](https://gulpjs.com/) for the build process, so you need install `gulp-cli` globally and `gulp` local dependency.
+:bell: BalmJS workflow using [gulp](https://gulpjs.com/) for the build process, so you need install `gulp-cli` globally and `gulp` local dependency.

 ```sh
 yarn global add gulp-cli